citp/privacy-policy-historical/u/ub/ube/uber.com.md

 #### Contact Us

-If you have any questions about this Privacy Statement, please contact us at [privacy@uber.com](mailto:privacy@uber.com), or write us at Uber Technologies, Inc., Attn: Legal,1455 Market Street, Suite 400, San Francisco, CA 94103 (if you reside in the U.S.), or at Uber B.V., Attn: Legal, Vijzelstraat 68-78, 1017 HL Amsterdam, Netherlands (if you do not reside in the U.S.).
+If you have any questions about this Privacy Statement, please review the FAQ’s in the “Legal & Privacy” section [here](https://help.uber.com/h/6477a37b-3faa-42b0-8b01-677bc61d3ea4), where you may also submit your questions, or write us at Uber Technologies, Inc., Attn: Legal,1455 Market Street, Suite 400, San Francisco, CA 94103 (if you reside in the U.S.), or at Uber B.V., Attn: Legal, Vijzelstraat 68-78, 1017 HL Amsterdam, Netherlands (if you do not reside in the U.S.).